hannobraun/fornjot/README.md

 Feel free to check existing issues and add your voice there, if you find one that fits.
 But if you are unsure or don't have the time for that, don't let that stop you.
 We'd rather have duplicate issues than not hear about a bug at all.

-### Development
+## Get Involved

-To join the Fornjot project as a developer, please fork one of the GitHub repositories and submit a pull request:
+If you are interested in helping out, just fork one of the GitHub repositories and submit a pull request:

 - [Main Fornjot repository](https://github.com/hannobraun/Fornjot)
 - [Website repository](https://github.com/hannobraun/www.fornjot.app)

+If you don't know what to work on, check out the [`good first issues`](https://github.com/hannobraun/Fornjot/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
+To get an overview over current priorities, take a look at the [open milestones](https://github.com/hannobraun/Fornjot/milestones).

-If you need some guidance, check out the [contribution guide](CONTRIBUTING.md).
+If you need some more guidance, check out the [contribution guide](CONTRIBUTING.md), or just ask!
+See the Community section above, for how to get in touch.

 ## License